kenakofer/hymnsinger/docs/hymn-index.md

 that Christ hath regarded my helpless estate, and hath shed his own blood for my soul.

+  It is well with my soul, it is well, it is well with my soul.

 Redeemed!
 Oh, the bliss of this glorious thought:
 My sin– not in part, but the whole– is nailed to his cross, and I bear it no more, praise the Lord, praise the Lord, O my soul!

+  It is well with my soul, it is well, it is well with my soul.

 And, Lord, haste the day when my faith shall be sight, the clouds be rolled back as a scroll, the trumpet shall sound, and the Lord shall descend, even so, it is well with my soul.

+  It is well with my soul, it is well, it is well with my soul.
 </div></td><td class='stanzas-box'>4.</td><td class='poet-box'>Horatio G. Spafford, 1876</td><td class='tags-box'><div><a class="taglink" href="#">english</a><a class="taglink" href="#">christian</a><a class="taglink" href="#">4part</a><a class="taglink" href="#">chords</a></div></td><td class='date-added-box'>2021/03/12</td></tr></table>